-The survey results show that only 2% of the population aged six and above in Gakenke district have used a computer before and would feel confident using one again.

-Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
-Only 4% at national level can be classified as computer literate.
+The survey results show that 14% of the population aged six and above in Gasabo district have used a computer before and would feel confident using one again.
+Among the wider urban population, 14% can be classified as computer literate, just as in this district, but this applies to only 2% of the rural population and indeed only 4% at national level can be classified as computer literate.